AI4Science-cloud/AI4MOF/README.md

 This example provides instructions for a conventional ML task of training on an existing MOF dataset, and using a trained model to provide predictions on the MOF dataset for screening.

-1. To run, MatDeepLearn requires:
+1. To run GNN models requires:
 	- A configuration file, config.yml, as described in the previous section.
 	- A dataset directory containing structure files, a csv file containing structure ids and target properties (default: targets.csv), and optionally a json file containing elemental properties (default: atom_dict.json).
-Five example datasets are provided with all requisite files needed.
 Structure files such as .cif format.

 2. It is then necessary to first train the ML model an on existing dataset with available target properties.
 A general example for training is: